Scheduling

 Scheduler templates

 Scheduler templates are created in the global qos context with the scheduler command.
-They can then be referenced by a physical interface for egress.
+They can then be referenced by an interface for egress.

 Enter the global qos context and create a scheduler using PQ: